 Edit Products and Services by batch

-Products and services also can be edited as a group.
+Products and services can also be edited as a group.
 To edit multiple products, place a check mark in the box next to the items and choose the appropriate selection at the top.
 You can assign different categories, make the items inactive, or change the type (non-inventory item or service).

 Additional information on inventory